 For us, this begins in schools, colleges and learning institutions, where we equip and encourage our employees around the world to take any opportunity they can to talk to young people about careers in our industry.
-We partner with universities and post-graduate schools to help students understand the range of careers available in a technology company, supporting this with work experience and engagement with employees from a broad range of backgrounds.
+We partner with universities and post-graduate schools to help students understand the range of careers available in a technology company, supporting this with mock interviews for school-age students and work experience for students from mid-teens to graduate and post-graduate level, engaging with employees from a broad range of backgrounds.
 A popular benefit we offer all employees is the offer of work experience to family members between the ages of 16 and 25.

 We remain committed to providing structured apprenticeships, sponsorships, internships, early career jobs and graduate programmes.
-We intentionally reach out to attract a diverse range of people and those from untapped talent pools, ensuring we are inclusive and accessible
+We intentionally reach out to attract a diverse range of people and those from untapped talent pools, ensuring we are inclusive and accessible.